 The 13th-century Noravank Monastery is another very popular historical sight located in the Vayots Dzor region and situated in a very picturesque setting.

-After passing Areni village, you will and enter a narrow cliff road to the monastery where you will see red cliffs, colorful mountains, and the powerful Amaghu River.
+After passing Areni village, you will enter a narrow cliff road to the monastery where you will see red cliffs, colorful mountains, and the powerful Amaghu River.

 Noravank Monastery is one of the most visited places in Armenia and its setting makes it unique to pretty much just about any other monastery – so be sure to add it to your Armenia itinerary!